-Public Law 103-313 was signed by President Clinton on August 26, 1994, designating a 14 mile portion of the Farmington River in Connecticut as a component of the National Wild and Scenic River System.
+Public Law 103-313 was signed by President Clinton on August 26, 1994, designating a 14 mile portion of the Farmington River in Connecticut as a component of the National Wild & Scenic River System.
 Through this legislation, the outstanding natural resources, and recreational and scenic values of the Farmington River will be protected.
 Protection will be assured through town, state and federal agencies, and private organizations and citizens as established in the Upper Farmington River Management Plan.
 There is to be no federal land acquisition.

 A segment in Massachusetts was included in the original study and was found eligible for inclusion.
 Local authorities chose not to pursue designation at that time.
 That segment remains eligible for inclusion in the National System, however.
 Should local sentiment change, it too can be included with the Connecticut segment in the National Wild and Scenic Rivers System.